Create and Promote a Release

 When starting out with Replicated, the Vendor Portal will be the place you spend most of your time.
-Going through this guide will help you become familiar with the concepts and ideas that are important to be successful shipping on Replicated using the Vendor Portal.
+Going through this guide will help you become familiar with the concepts and ideas that are important to be successful deploying on Replicated using the Vendor Portal.
 If you get stuck or need help with any of these steps, head to our community or send us an email to [email protected] and we’ll be happy to help.

 To start, log in (or create an account) on vendor.replicated.com and create a new application.
 After signing up and activating your account, you will be prompted to create a new application.
 Give it a name like “Learning Replicated”, select the “Replicated + built-in scheduler” option, and click “Create application”.

 You’ll now be sent to the channels page.
 This is your release channels, where you can stage and promote releases later.
 We’ll come back to this.
 For now, click on the Releases item on the left menu.
 You should see a screen that tells you that you haven’t yet created any releases.
 Go ahead and click the “Create a release” button to continue.

 Now, you’ll see a YAML editor where you can define your application and how Replicated should run it in your customer’s environment.
 We’ll cover each section of this sample YAML in these guides.

 Replicated runs Docker containers, and you are responsible for building and pushing Docker images to any registry (including one that we created for you when you signed up).
 For this guide, our application is going to be just a redis container.
 When done, we’ll deliver a license file that can be used to install redis (and support and update it).

 Find the line in the YAML document that says

 components: .
 This is the section you will need to edit to define your containers and all options needed to start and run them.
 Let’s add the public redis container image to our application.
 Replace the